isabella232/drawIT/README.md

 7. Dark Line Colors (pencolor):

-Note: Colors can be specified by name, number, hex, or component (recommended).

 | Name | Number | Hex | Component |
 | --- | --- | --- | --- |
 | darkred | red70 | #a2191f |  (not currently used) |